AMOS-5/infinitag/documentation/crawler/README.md

 # Arxiv Crawler

 ## Usage
+### Example
 `python crawler.py --categories "astro-ph cs.CR math.PR" --max_results 1000 --fetch_size 100`
+### Arguments
+- `--categories "<space-separated list of categories>"` Default is cs.CR
+- `--max_results <int>` determining how many results to fetch from arxiv.
+Default is 1000
+- `--fetch_size <int>` determines how many documents should be retrieved in total.
+If this is reached before the last of the categories is reached, the program will end and the last categories will not be used.
+Default is 100.
+- `--document_output <path>` Writes the files to this folder.
+Default is `output`
+- `--sleep_time <integer>` Number of seconds to wait until getting the next entry.
+Minimum is 5 seconds.
+This is to ensure that we don't clobber arXiv and get banned.
+- `--source arxiv` Only arXiv is supported right now.
+Until we add additional document sources, this can be omitted.

+### Returns
+Documents which have a CC license will be written to the output folder.
+In addition a `meta.json` will be created in this same folder with the following information:
+- id
+- title
+- categories
+- publish date
+- license
+- link

 ## Arxiv Categories
 astro-ph	Astrophysics